realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-1-the-local-end-stability-doctrine-wip.md

 - institutional trust
 - environmental viability

-If these collapse simultaneously across populations, instability emerges.
+When these collapse simultaneously across a population, instability emerges.

----

-# 1.1 Constraint-Bounded Local Ends
+## 1.1 Constraint-Bounded Local Ends

-The Local-End Stability Doctrine does not advocate unrestricted pursuit of local ends.
+This framework does not advocate unrestricted pursuit of local ends.

-Local ends must exist **within the constraint envelope of reality**.
+Local ends must exist within the constraint envelope of reality.
 This includes:

 - biological limits
 - environmental sustainability